 That wraps up my Digital Scholar review!

 If it was just writing, should have done it long back.
-But now, I did everything including booking the domain and hosting it, installing WordPress and the necessary plugins, working on keywords and SEO, creating blog posts and publishing them, bringing in traffic, integrating chatbot, marketing across Google and all social media channels, and converting the leads into potential clients.
+But now, I did everything including booking the domain and hosting it, installing WordPress and the necessary plugins, working on keywords and SEO, creating blog posts and publishing them, bringing in traffic, integrating chatbots, and marketing across Google and all social media channels, and converting the leads into potential clients.
 I have started earning too through consulting services.
 All thanks to Digital Scholar!

-Thanks for reading….
+Thanks for Reading….
 I am a Digital Scholar, and I am awesome!